MDMCproject/MDMC/README.md

 # MDMC

-The software uses an XML reader/writer library called xmlf90.
-The version of this library used can be found in src/xmlf90-1.2.
+This software uses the XML reader/writer library called xmlf90.
+The version of this library used with this software can be found in src/xmlf90-1.2.
+For more information about this library see https://github.com/rscircus/xmlf90.

 To compile
 ----------